blank'/>

 Airglow Astrophotography - Bryce Canyon National Park - Sunset Point

-Night sky with green Airglow, the Milky Way, Seven Sisters and Andromeda Galaxy is on the top; hoodoos, caused by erosion over many millennia are on bottom.
+Night sky with green airglow, the Milky Way, Seven Sisters (Pleiades) and Andromeda Galaxy is on the top; hoodoos, caused by erosion over many millennia, are on the bottom.
 This photo was done from my trip to Bryce Canyon in Sunset Point.

 Airglow Astrophotography in Bryce Canyon National Park